Aliases for STK4 Gene

 GeneCards Summary for STK4 Gene

 STK4 (Serine/Threonine Kinase 4) is a Protein Coding gene.
 Diseases associated with STK4 include t-cell immunodeficiency, recurrent infections, autoimmunity, and cardiac malformations and combined immunodeficiency due to stk4 deficiency.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
+Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is STK26.

 UniProtKB/Swiss-Prot for STK4 Gene